James B. Longley Jr.

+Biography

 Longley was born in Lewiston, Maine, the son of former Independent Governor Jim Longley Sr. and his wife, Helen.
 Longley attended Phillips Andover Academy.
-He received his B.A. from Holy Cross, and then returned to study law at the University of Maine.
+He received his B.A. from the College of the Holy Cross, and then returned to study law at the University of Maine.
 He is also a veteran of the United States Marine Corps.

+Early career

 Before entering Congress, Longley served as a trial lawyer.
 He also managed several small businesses near Portland, Maine.

-Longley was elected as part of the "Republican Revolution" of 1994, narrowly defeating Dennis L. Dutremble, the Democratic State Senate President from Biddeford, for the seat previously held by Thomas Andrews.
-Andrews had chosen to run for the United States Senate seat being vacated by Democrat George J. Mitchell.

-Longley strongly supported national defense (including the work done in Maine at national defense installations and at Bath Iron Works where Navy destroyers are built) and he advocated in favor of stronger fiscal discipline within the federal government.
+In 1994, when Democratic Congressman Thomas Andrews opted to not seek re-election in the 1st District to instead unsuccessfully run for the United States Senate seat being vacated by Democrat George J. Mitchell, Longley ran to succeed him.
+He faced State Senate President Dennis L. Dutremble, the Democratic nominee, in the general election.
+Though the Portland-based district had long favored Democratic candidates, Longley narrowly defeated Dutremble as part of the "Republican Revolution."